Grizzly (film): Plot

-After breaking camp, two female hikers are attacked and killed by an unseen animal.
+After breaking camp, two hikers, Maggie and June, are attacked and killed by an unseen animal.
 The national park's Chief Ranger, Michael Kelly, and photographer Allison Corwin decide to follow a ranger to the primitive campsite to check on the hikers.
 There, they discover the mangled corpses, one of which has been partially buried.

-At the hospital, a doctor tells Kelly that a large bear killed the girls.
+At the hospital, a doctor tells Kelly that a large bear killed the women.
 The park supervisor, Charley Kittridge, blames Kelly for the attacks, as the bears were supposed to have been moved from the park by Kelly and naturalist Arthur Scott before the tourist season began.
 Kelly and Kittridge argue over closing the park before deciding to move all hikers off the park's mountain, while allowing campers to remain in the lowlands.
 Kelly calls Scott and informs him of the bear attack.